mishra1010/DataScience/readme.md

 * `Series` = 1D array with labels
 * `DataFrame` = 2D table with rows + columns
 * Both come with index and are the heart of Pandas

+## Day13 - Create Data frames
+1. Read from csv
+2. Read from Excel
+3. Read df from array
+4. Read df from json

+EDA - Exploratory data Analysis

+EDA is an essential first step in any data science project. it involves taking a deep look at the dataset to understand its structure, spot patterns, identify anomalies, and uncover relationship between variables. df.head() df.tail() df.info() df.shape df.describe() df.columns
+We can also run sql queries using pandas